The billiards - cue / cue

 leather

-At the top of the Cues / Cues There is a leather cap to dampen contact with the ball.
-On inexpensive cues, these leather tips (standard quality) are screwed on, while on high-quality cues the leather tips are always glued on and are therefore called adhesive leather.
-Leather with a diameter of 12 - 13 mm is used for pool cues, 11 - 11.5 mm for carom cues and 9 - 10 mm for snooker cues.
-The leather tip should be slightly rounded in shape.
-Since the leather is subject to a certain amount of wear and tear, it should be checked regularly using the leather shapers and trimmers available and, if necessary, reshaped.
+A leather cap is located at the tip of the cue to cushion contact with the cue ball.
+In inexpensive cues, these leather tips (standard quality) are screwed on, while in high-quality cues, the leather tips are always glued on, hence the term "stick-on leather."
+Pool cues use leather with a diameter of 12-13 mm, carom cues 11-11.5 mm, and snooker cues 9-10 mm.
+The leather tip should be slightly rounded.
+However, since the leather is subject to wear, it should be checked regularly with the leather shapers and trimmers available and reshaped if necessary.

 Ferrule

-The part on which the leather tips are attached is called a ferrule.
-This ferrule encloses the wooden tenon on the inside and protects the wood from cracks and also ensures that it absorbs hard impacts.
-Although a damaged ferrule can usually be replaced in a “cue repair shop”, you should still check whether the sometimes costly repair is comparable to purchasing a new upper part.
+The part to which the leather tips are attached is called the ferrule.
+This ferrule encloses the wooden tenon and protects the wood from cracking, as well as absorbing hard impacts.
+While a damaged ferrule can usually be replaced at a cue repair shop, you should still consider whether the sometimes costly repair is worth the cost of purchasing a new shaft.

-The top is made of wood.
-Ramin wood is used for simple cues, while selected maple wood is used for high-quality cues.
-Maple wood is more flexible, which means you can play more sensitively than with the harder ramin wood.
-Since it is very important that the top always slides easily, you should treat it from time to time with the care products offered.
-Many experienced billiards players always carry a spare top with them so that they can be replaced quickly in the event of a leather defect or other handicap.
+The shaft is made of wood.
+Simple cues are made of ramin wood, while high-end cues are made of select maple.
+Maple is more flexible, allowing for more sensitive play than the harder ramin wood.
+Since it's very important that the shaft always glides smoothly, it should be treated from time to time with the available care products.
+Many experienced billiard players always carry a spare shaft with them so they can quickly replace it in case of a leather defect or a different handicap.

 decorative ring

-The lower end of the top is surrounded by a decorative ring.
-This decorative ring in turn protects the wood from connecting to the base.
+The lower end of the upper part is enclosed by a decorative ring.
+This decorative ring, in turn, protects the wood from the connection to the lower part.

 Connection - Joint

-The connection between the upper part and the lower part is called a joint.
-In the case of inexpensive cues, this connecting part is made of brass or plastic, whereas in high-quality cues, polished steel is used.
+The connection between the shaft and butt is called the joint.
+In inexpensive cues, this connecting part is made of brass or plastic, whereas high-quality cues use polished steel.

-The lower part begins under the joint, which is varnished to protect the wood as well as the partly high-quality inlays and decorations.
+The lower part begins under the joint and is varnished to protect the wood as well as the high-quality inlays and decorations.

 The grip tape